DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern

-We next provide a detailed description of how our approach addresses these challenges and ultimately enables the effective utilization of repetitive patterns for acceleration.
+We next provide a detailed description of how our approach addresses these challenges and ultimately enables the effective utilization of structural patterns for acceleration.

-\textbf{Extract Repetitive Patterns.} We noticed Abstract Syntax Trees (ASTs) provide an objective representation of the syntactic structure of code~\cite{sun2023abstract, suttichaya2022source}, and each node in an AST can be accurately mapped to a specific set of tokens.
+\textbf{Extract Structural Patterns.} Abstract Syntax Trees (ASTs) can intuitively decouple structural information from lexical information in code.
+Leaf nodes of an AST provide lexical information while non-leaf nodes provide structural information.
 Based on this property, our approach compares the ASTs of different test cases' code and attempts to merge them as much as possible, which means identifying the nodes that are shared across different ASTs.
-When two or more ASTs can be merged into a non-empty tree, this indicates the existence of a repetitive pattern.
+When two or more ASTs can be merged into a non-empty tree, this indicates the existence of a structural pattern.
 We then locate the tokens in the intermediate test cases that correspond to the merged AST.

 In practice, we find that unit test cases generated at early steps often contain many syntax errors.
-Such errors propagate through the parsing process, meaning that the same error can have a much greater negative impact when it occurs in a high-level AST (\eg with the root node being a program) than when it appears in a low-level AST (\eg with the root node being a statement).
-As a result, parsing an entire unit test case frequently produces ASTs that fail to accurately reflect the intended code structure and therefore offer little guidance.
-To address this issue, we construct ASTs at the granularity of individual code lines rather than entire test cases, as illustrated in Figure~\ref{fig:method}.
+Such errors propagate through the parsing process.
+To address this issue, we construct ASTs at the granularity of individual code lines rather than entire test cases, as illustrated in Figure~\ref{fig:comparison}.

 \textbf{Ensure Sufficient Diversity.} The diversity of unit test cases largely depends on the variability of the input data constructed for the focal method, which in turn is primarily determined by literal values such as integers or floats~\cite{yang2023improve}.
 To preserve this variability, we exclude the AST nodes corresponding to such literal values from the merging process.
 This design ensures that even if two test cases construct similar data at an intermediate step, the corresponding tokens are not retained in a single step but are instead remasked for subsequent refinement, allowing higher diversity.